ElektraInitiative/libelektra/doc/COMPILE.md

     -DPLUGINS=NODEP

-Note, that every `infos/provides` and `infos/status` field written uppercase can be used to select plugins that way.
+Note, that every `infos/provides` and `infos/status` field written uppercase can be used to select plugins that way (see README of [individual plugins](/doc/plugins)).
 You also can combine any of these fields and add/remove other plugins to/from it, e.g. to include all plugins without deps, that provide storage (except `yajl`) and are maintained, but not include all plugins that are experimental, you would use: